-Studying medicine is one of the hardest and most respectable career courses out there.
+Studying medicine is one of the hardest and most respectable career paths out there.
 Whether you aim to become a dermatologist or a cardiologist, there’s no denying the amount of hard work and effort you need to put in.
 Choosing a medical profession can be hard too, and choosing the right one for you is important.
-From the difficulty of the course to the demand of the job, there are plenty of things to consider.
+From the difficulty of the course to the demands of the job, there are plenty of things to consider.

 Unless you have a very fixed idea of what you want to do, it can be difficult to make a decision.
 If you’re considering studying a medical course but not which one, you’ve come to the right place.